As a medical student, you may choose to step aside from your medical degree for a year to study for an intercalated degree.

 At the Birmingham Medical School intercalation is optional.
 For some students the opportunity to study an area in depth and undertake research is extremely attractive.
 Other students are keen to qualify and work as a doctor as soon as possible.
 Both paths are encouraged at BMS.
 In order to intercalate, student will need to meet certain academic criteria which indicate that they are performing well on the medical degree programme.

-These are our current intercalation opportunties, but we are expanding our offering so this list may be different by the time you come to Birmingham.
+These are our current intercalation opportunities, but we are expanding our offering so this list may be different by the time you come to Birmingham.

-We accept applications for the above courses from any medical or dental student currently studying in the UK or EU, with the exception of our BMedSc Medical Sciences course, which is open to University of Birmingham students exclusively.
+We accept applications for the above courses from any medical or dental student currently studying in the UK or EU, with the exception of our BMedSc Medical Sciences course and BSc Human Neuroscience course, which are open to University of Birmingham students exclusively.
 Current University of Birmingham students wishing to intercalate at another institution should refer to the Intercalation section within Canvas for details of the process of securing leave of absence for the purpose of intercalation.

 Why do people choose to intercalate?